Set up sign-in for multitenant Microsoft Entra ID using custom policies in Azure Active Directory B2C

 - Select the Run now button.

-- From the sign-up or sign-in page, select Common AAD to sign in with Azure AD account.
+- From the sign-up or sign-in page, select Common Microsoft Entra ID to sign in with Microsoft Entra account.

-To test the multi-tenant sign-in capability, perform the last two steps using the credentials for a user that exists another Azure AD tenant.
+To test the multitenant sign-in capability, perform the last two steps using the credentials for a user that exists with another Microsoft Entra tenant.
 Copy the Run now endpoint and open it in a private browser window, for example, Incognito Mode in Google Chrome or an InPrivate window in Microsoft Edge.
-Opening in a private browser window allows you to test the full user journey by not using any currently cached Azure AD credentials.
+Opening in a private browser window allows you to test the full user journey by not using any currently cached Microsoft Entra credentials.

 If the sign-in process is successful, your browser is redirected to